Oct 09, 2024

 All students are expected to take one course from each of the academic divisions, which are Arts and Humanities, Natural Science and Social Science.

 Wheaton’s major and minor offerings are expansive, encompassing more than 100 options.
 Some, such as biology, are located within an academic department; others, like environmental studies, are interdepartmental programs.
-In either case, you will find the requirements for established majors and minors outlined on each program’s web page as well as in the section of this publication.
+In either case, you will find the requirements for established majors and minors outlined on each program’s web page as well as in the Programs of Study section of this publication.

 You also may propose an independent major in which you determine and define the focus of study.
 These are normally designed with the guidance of faculty advisors and combine courses from two or more departments.
 These majors require the approval of the provost, and must be declared by the end of the fifth semester.
 (Contact Academic Advising for more information.)